lwig-wg/terminology/draft-ietf-lwig-7228bis.md

-B0 technologies lead to very high transmission times, which may be close to or even greater than the Maximum Segment Lifetime (MSL) assumed on the Internet {{RFC0793}}.
-Many Internet protocols and mechanisms will fail when transmit times are greater than the MSL.
-B0 technologies lead to a frame transmission time greater than the MSL for a frame size greater than 150 bytes.
+B0 technologies lead to very high transmission times, which may be close to or even greater than the Maximum Segment Lifetime (MSL) assumed on the Internet ({{Section 3.4.2 of RFC9293@STD7}}).
+Many Internet protocols and mechanisms will fail when transmission times, and thus latencies, are greater than the MSL
+{{-coap-in-space}}.
+B0 technologies lead to a
+frame transmission time greater than the MSL for a frame size greater than 150 bytes.